yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 -	SOURCE: Source information is listed for all PIAAC data and should be cited when data are used in a publication or presentation.

 #### Calculation of OECD averages
-The IDE generates the average of all jurisdictions included in the IDE for the selected measures and variables if Average of All Jurisdictions is chosen under Jurisdiction.
+The IDE generates the average of all jurisdictions included in the IDE for the selected dependent variables and variables if Average of All Jurisdictions is chosen under Jurisdiction.
 This average generated by the IDE is based on 27 OECD national and 2 sub-national entities [Flanders (Belgium), England and Northern Ireland (UK)] and 6 partner jurisdictions in PIAAC 2012–2017, 6 OECD national or sub-national entities in ALL 2003–2008, and 18 OECD national or sub-national entities in IALS 1994–1998.

 Please note that there might be differences between the averages generated by the IDE and the OECD averages for literacy, numeracy and problem solving in technology-rich environments (PS-TRE) published in the PIAAC 2012/2014 OECD and NCES reports.
 Furthermore, the Average of All Jurisdictions generated by the IDE might differ from previously published results in OECD and NCES reports using PIAAC 2012–2017, ALL 2003–2008, and IALS 1994–1998 data.
 These differences might be due to the jurisdiction composition of the averages.